MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

 A new job will be created in the Azure Machine Learning workspace.
 The job tracks the inputs defined in the job configuration, the code used, and the outputs like metrics to evaluate the model.

-## Review your job history in the Azure Machine Learning Studio
+## Review your job history in the Azure Machine Learning studio

-When you submit a job to the Azure Machine Learning workspace, you can review its status in the Azure Machine Learning Studio.
+When you submit a job to the Azure Machine Learning workspace, you can review its status in the Azure Machine Learning studio.

-1. Either select the job URL provided as output in the notebook, or navigate to the **Jobs** page in the Azure Machine Learning Studio.
+1. Either select the job URL provided as output in the notebook, or navigate to the **Jobs** page in the Azure Machine Learning studio.
 1. A new experiment is listed named **diabetes-training**.
 Select the latest job **diabetes-pythonv2-train**.
 1. Review the job's **Properties**.
 Note the job **Status**:
     - **Queued**: The job is waiting for compute to become available.